 Regardless if you are into snipers or standard CQB airsoft guns, you’re going to need great eye protection.
 Here are some of the top-rated goggles:

 US Marine Corp Airsoft Goggles

-These US Marine goggles meet the ANSI Z87.1 National Safety standards, and are ASTM approved.
+These US Marine goggles meet the ANSI Z87.1 National Safety Standards and are ASTM approved.
 For the price, these are one of the top airsoft goggles in 2016.
-They features anti-fog ventilation, an adjustable elastic strap, and the lenses are made out of shatter-resistant polycarbonate material.
+They feature anti-fog ventilation, an adjustable elastic strap, and the lenses are made out of shatter-resistant polycarbonate material.
 With tinted lenses, these goggles will also help protect against any harmful UV rays in outdoor play.

-By purchasing these goggles, you are also helping support the Wounded Warriors Project, as a portion of each sales is donated to that charity.
+By purchasing these goggles, you are also helping support the Wounded Warriors Project, as a portion of each sale is donated to that charity.